By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 Can EMDR help with anxiety, or is it just for trauma?

 EMDR is widely associated with trauma, and that is where the research started.
-The same protocol is highly effective for anxiety, particularly when there is a triggering event, an old pattern, or a body-level response involved.
-Stephen Rodgers, LCSW, is an EMDRIA Approved Consultant and uses EMDR with anxiety clients regularly.
+It can also help when anxiety is tied to a triggering event, an old pattern, or a body-level response that will not settle.
+Stephen Rodgers, LCSW, is an EMDRIA Approved Consultant and uses EMDR with anxiety clients when it fits the case.

 Ask about EMDR fit during your consultation.